Niger's neighbors running out of options as defense chiefs meet to discuss potential military force

 On Tuesday, at least 17 Nigerien soldiers were killed and nearly two dozen wounded in the Tillaberi region in the biggest attack by jihadis in six months.
 Former militants have told The AP that active jihadis are leveraging the coup to move around more freely and plan further violence while Niger's security forces are distracted in Niamey and Western assistance has halted.

+Displaced people who fled jihadi violence and are now living in makeshift huts in Niamey say they've suffered enough from the extremists.
+They don't want more problems from their neighbors.

+''I ask God not to bring (ECOWAS).
+We lost more than 600 people (from jihadi violence).
+I support the military, and God curse anyone who doesn't love Niger,'' said Daouda Mounkaila.
+Last year he, his wife and their 11 children were chased from their home in Tillaberi, one of the hardest-hit regions in the country.

-On the streets of Niamey, locals are both preparing for the possibility of a fight while also trying to cope with the impact of the ECOWAS sanctions.
+Others in the capital are trying to cope with the impact of the ECOWAS sanctions.

 Niger relies on neighboring Nigeria for up to 90% of its energy, which has in part been cut off.
 The streets are littered with generators powering shops.
 Restaurant owners say they can't keep their fridges cold and have lost customers.